joonhoswe/joonhoswe/README.md

 ## 🚀 What I'm Up To:
 - 🧑🏻‍🔬 Expanding my skillset through a full stack web game
-- ⌨️ Developing a personal portfolio website
+- ⌨️ Developing a comprehensive online learning platform for an English teacher

 ## 👨🏻‍💼 Experience:
 - 📕 Teaching Assistant for Data Structures & Algorithms @ Ohio State University.
 As a high schooler, taught 120 Undergraduates time and space complexities, elementary data structures, and various traversal and searching algorithms.